matedro/444_practice_app/README.md

 Reached by selecting "Register" in the review page

 Contains:
-* A message saying "Thank you for registering for the International Pencil Pushers Conference in Boring, Oregon, USA."
+* A message saying "Thank you for registering for the National Pencil Pushers Conference!"
-* A button labeled "Return to Homepage"
+* A button labeled "Return to Home"

-### Bonus Features?
-* A registration verification email sent upon successful registration
-* Triple-field phone number form with automatic form jumping